the-turing-way/the-turing-way/conferences/abstracts/CarpentryConnect_submission.md

 ### Anticipated length of the workshop

 - [ ] 1.5 hours
 - [x] 3 hours

 ### Co-lead/helper(s)
-> If we can, bringing someone known on board is probably better.

 - [x] I will suggest a co-lead/helper(s)
 - [ ] I would like the organisers to help me find a co-lead/helper(s)